The 10-14

 Chris Starbuck

-by Dr. Chris Register
+Medical Director’s Update by Dr. Chris Register

-No Transports – The Myth, the Legend and the Protocol
+Transports – The Myth, the Legend and the Protocol

+Recently a new protocol has been put into action in Pitt County which requires very specific documentation of a patients request for no transportation to a medical facility.
+This protocol is designed to not only verify proper handling of the emergency call administratively, but provide adequate coverage and verification of proper medical care and disposition.
+“No Transports” have become an issue not only locally but nationwide with several studies performed and numerous papers written.
 The findings range from death of 1 in 100 no transports, to a second request for 911 assistance and significant hospitalization.
 Several studies have cited release of patients by paramedics without physician assessment as an area of controversy.
 In one report, 2% of patients who initially refused transport against medical advice called 911 within 48 hours with a related chief complaint.
 These patients tended to be over 65 and over half required admission, with one death enroute to the hospital [1].
 Similarly, a study in a rural area showed that 48% who initially refused transport sought care at a later time, with 25% requiring admission and one in hospital death [2].
 Patient refusals also pose significant medico legal concerns, with non-transport occasionally resulting in litigation [3].

 continued

-by Gwen Wilson
+ED Update by Gwen Wilson

 Construction Update: Renovation of the old A-side of the ED continues.
 The current time line is to move into this space sometime around the beginning of August.
 At this time, a temporary trauma room is being built so the B-side can be closed for renovation starting in mid-August.